rill-event-sourcing/rill/publishing/README.md

 Publishing
 ==========

-This is the publishing part of the studyflow application.
+This is the publishing part of the Studyflow application.